melihovv/initial-webserver-setup/README.md

 ## Environment variables

 Copy `vars/main.yml.example` to `vars/main.yml` and change
 variable values for your needs.
+For security reasons you may want to encrypt this file using ansible-vault: `ansible-vault encrypt vars/main.yml`.

 To see all available variables take a look at roles' `defaults/main.yml`.
 Also visit external role github pages for additional documentation.